nlesc-metrics/metrics-menu/README.md

 There will be a metrics "menu" that lists all the things we can keep track of.
 Initially, we focus on metrics related to software, as well as some metrics related to output and impact from the projects.
 Some examples:

-1. compliance with fair-software.nl for a given software package
+1. Does a given software package comply with the Five recommendations for FAIR software?
+1. For a given software package, what is the monthly download rate from PyPI?
+1. For a given software package, what is the bus factor?
+1. For a given software package, what is the time between releases?
-1. monthly rate of PyPI downloads for a given package
+1. Is a given software package published in a community registry?
-1. number of peer-reviewed papers that were produced in a project (output)
-1. number of peer-reviewed papers that were produced based on what we did in a project (impact)
 1. etc.

 The current repository is used to maintain a list of metrics we can track automatically (currently, none).
 Program